mariask2/topics2themes/README.md

 conda install joblib

+conda install -c anaconda flask

+conda install -c conda-forge flask-cors

+or

-pip install Flask
+(pip install Flask

-pip install -U flask-cors
+pip install -U flask-cors)

 If you want to plot extracted terms, you also need:

 conda install matplotlib

 conda install -c conda-forge adjusttext

 When you run the code the first time, you'll get the following error message: